drdarshan/ssgetpy/README.md

-# PyUFGet: Search and download sparse matrices from the University of Florida Sparse Matrix Collection
+# SSGETPY: Search and download sparse matrices from the SuiteSparse Matrix Collection
 ![Python package](https://github.com/drdarshan/PyUFGet/workflows/Python%20package/badge.svg)

 ## About
-I recently needed to download some test matrices from the [University of Florida Sparse Matrix Collection](http://www.cise.ufl.edu/research/sparse/matrices/index.html).
+I recently needed to download some test matrices from the [SuiteSparse Matrix Collection](https://people.engr.tamu.edu/davis/matrices.html).
 Unfortunately I noticed that the existing Python interface would only let me download matrices by their IDs and there was no way to filter matrices before downloading them.
 While this functionality was available in the MATLAB and Java